What Is a Project Charter in Project Management?

 - General overview of the budget

-- Define project organization.
-List all of the essential roles for the project, including customers, stakeholders, and day-to-day project team.
+- Define project organization: List all of the essential roles for the project, including customers, stakeholders, and the day-to-day project team

-- Create an implementation plan.
-Outline major milestones, dependencies and timeline for the entire team and stakeholders.
+- Create an implementation plan: Outline major milestones, dependencies, and the timeline for the entire team and stakeholders

-- List potential problem areas.
-No one wants to be a downer, but adding potential risks and issues to the project charter helps everyone think ahead should the worst happen.
+- List potential problem areas: This isn’t about being a downer, and more instead about being realistic.
+Adding potential risks and issues to the project charter helps everyone think ahead and even prevents potential roadblocks.

-Ready to pull together your own project charter?
+Ready to create your own project charter?
 Here are a few other helpful tips to keep in mind as you work through the above steps.

-1. Rely on insights from your team.
-Don’t feel like you need to work out all of this information on your own.
-Pull together some of your project team members to pick their brains about goals, milestones, and more.
-Gathering their insights will help you pull together a far more accurate project charter.
+1. Rely on insights from your team: Don’t feel like you need to work out all this information on your own.
+Pull together some of your project team members to pick their brains about goals, milestones, and potential problem areas.
+Gathering their insights will help you create a far more accurate project charter.

-2. Keep it short and straightforward.
-It’s tempting to get lost in the weeds.
-But, keep in mind that your project charter is supposed to be a high-level overview of your project and not a breakdown that covers every last detail.
-Each section of your charter shouldn’t require more than a sentence or two.
+2. Keep it short and straightforward: It’s tempting to get lost in the amount of information available.
+But, keep in mind that your project charter is supposed to be a high-level overview of your project and not a breakdown that covers every detail.
+Each section of your charter should only require a sentence or two.
 Additionally, charts and bulleted lists will help you present the information in an organized and digestible way.

-3. Create a template.
-After you realize how helpful a project charter is, you’ll undoubtedly want one for all of your team’s projects.
-Don’t waste time reinventing the wheel over and over again.
-Create a simple template that you can copy and use for your project charters.
-Not only will it eliminate some manual effort, but it will also ensure that you don’t miss any elements.
+3. Create a template: After you realize how helpful a project charter is, you’ll undoubtedly want one for all your team’s projects.
+Don’t waste time reinventing the wheel.
+Create a simple template that you can copy and use for all your project charters.
+Not only will it eliminate some manual effort, but it will also ensure you don’t miss any elements.

-Nothing clears up confusion like an example.
-So, let’s set up a scenario and pull together a project charter sample.
 Imagine that you and your team are putting together a webinar to generate some new leads.
-Here’s what a super simple project charter could look like.
+Here’s what a simple project charter could look like.

 Company XYZ Project Charter